 Reservation software solutions like Eat App are available on desktop, iOS, and Android.
 Some platforms such as WordPress offer plugin options like Restaurant Reservations that allow you to apply both the website and app options.

 Restaurant staff can access key information provided through the customer’s reservation and dining history like favorite dishes and important dates such as anniversaries.
 They can also manage seating, waitlists, customer loyalty, and dining preferences.
+You can make your reservation software even more powerful with the help of Sendbird's customizable chat API, as your customers will have a way to speak to your staff directly through its web or mobile app.

 With the right reservation software, you can keep your customers satisfied, reduce losses from no shows, and build a loyal customer base.